linked-db/linked-ql/site/docs/setup.md

 ## FlashQL

-Use as an in place of SQLite, PGLite, and similar.
+Use in place of SQLite, PGLite, and similar.
 Speaks both MySQL and PostgreSQL.

 ```js
 import { FlashQL } from '@linked-db/linked-ql/flashql';